SCW-Aberystwyth/HackyHour/index.md

 ## Is there a Facebook or Twitter page for this?

 Yes, there is a [Facebook](https://www.facebook.com/hackyhouraber) page and a [Twitter](https://www.twitter.com/hackyhouraber) account.

+## Directory of Expertise

+Looking for somebody to help with something, but don't know who to ask?
+The [directory of expertise](https://board.net/p/HackyHourAber) has a list of people who might be able to help.

+If you are willing to offer help to others, then please add yourself to this.
+Simply copy and paste the template at the bottom of the document and fill out your details.